kiwi0fruit/open-fonts/README.md

 # Open Fonts

-A collection of beautiful free and open source fonts: instructions for installing, Unicode fallback chains.
+A collection of beautiful free and open source fonts: instructions for installing, Unicode fallback chains, instructions to replace Windows ClearType and fix browser fonts.

 Contents: